Cotalker/documentation/docs/documentation/client/offline.md

 <br/>

 ### Settings Indicators {#settings-indicators}
-From the _Settings_ section, you can view numeric synchronization indicators.
+From the **Settings** section, you can see how much data was synced since the last time you were online.

 <div className="container">
 <div className="row">